 - Coface Collections North America v.
 Newton (D. Del.) (obtained preliminary injunction enforcing non-compete and other restrictive covenants against former president and seller of business acquired by client), aff’d (3d Cir.)

 - Mohamed v.
-Deutsche Bank Securities, Inc. (FINRA arbitration) (obtained arbitration panel award denying former employee's action against client for fraud, breach of contract and wrongful termination)
+Deutsche Bank Securities, Inc. (FINRA arbitration) (obtained arbitration panel award denying former employee’s action against client for fraud, breach of contract, and wrongful termination)

-* Certain of the above representations were handled by Jon prior to joining Foley.
+* Matters handled prior to joining Foley.

 - Recognized, Chambers USA: America’s Leading Lawyers for Business both in Sports Law and in Esports (2021-2023)

-- Recognized, The Best Lawyers in America©
+- Recognized, The Best Lawyers in America®

 - Litigation – Labor and Employment (2020-2024)